DavidPav123/OW-Stats-to-GS/README.md

 3. Run the program, you will be prompted to login and once logged in the program will generate a token.json file

-4. Run the program again to start loggin data
+4. Run the program again to start logging data

 5. Start a game in the overwatch workshop using the workshop code E8KVF